gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 Fetches a single record.
 Fields are laid out in a simple key:value association, and all additional keys (such as uitype, label) are skipped.

-IMPORTANT: fetchRecord fetches Custom Fields correctly, but does not display a label for them.
+**IMPORTANT**: fetchRecord fetches Custom Fields correctly, but does not display a label for them.

 Parameters: